 Section C403.7.1 of the International Energy Conservation Code is not adopted and the following is substituted:

 Demand control ventilation (IECC C403.7.1).
-Demand control ventilation (DCV) shall be provided for spaces larger than 500 square feet (46.5 m ) and with an average occupant load of 15 people or more per 1,000 square feet (93 m ) of floor area, as established in International Mechanical Code Table 403.3.1.1, and served by systems with one or more of the following:
+Demand control ventilation (DCV) shall be provided for spaces larger than 500 square feet (46.5 m ) and with an average occupant load of 15 people or more per 1,000 square feet (93 m2) of floor area, as established in International Mechanical Code Table 403.3.1.1, and served by systems with one or more of the following:

 1. An air-side economizer;